doryiii/openai-cli/README.md

 # Yet Another OpenAI-compatible CLI

-A simple, single-file command-line chat client compatible with the OpenAI API.
+A simple yet feature-rich command-line chat client compatible with the OpenAI API.

 *(or "I just want to quickly test my model hosted with vllm/llama.cpp but don't want to spin up openwebui")*